 The class of antibiotics known as fluoroquinolones have been found to create an increased risk of tendon damage.
 In May of 2016, the FDA issued its strongest warning yet for anyone using these antibiotics.

-The FDA now recommends that fluoroquinolones to be used only as a last resort, as these powerful antibiotics are now also associated with permanent side effects, not just to tendons, but also to muscles, joints, nerves, spinal cord, and brain.
+The FDA now recommends that fluoroquinolones to be used only as a last resort, as these powerful antibiotics are now also associated with permanent side effects, not just to tendons, but also to muscles, joints, nerves, spinal cord, and the brain.

 Note: This image is a generic stock photo of antibiotics.
 Do not use this photo to identify medications.